AravisProject/aravis/README.md

 ### What is Aravis ?

 Aravis is a glib/gobject based library for video acquisition using Genicam cameras.
-It currently implements the gigabit ethernet and USB3 (in aravis 0.5.x)  protocols used by industrial cameras.
+It currently implements the gigabit ethernet and USB3 (Since Aravis 0.5.x) protocols used by industrial cameras.
 It also provides a basic ethernet camera simulator and a simple video viewer.

 # ![](viewer/data/aravis.png)
 # ![](viewer/data/aravis-video.png)